Explicit arithmetic of Jacobians of generalized Legendre curves over global function fields: Ranks

 \begin{prop} Let $K=\Fq(t^{1/d})$.
 The order of vanishing $\ord_{s=1}L(J/K,s)$ \textup{(}and therefore the rank of $J(K)$\textup{)} is at most the number of orbits $o\in O$ that are balanced in the sense above.
 If $\Fq$ is a sufficiently large extension of $\Fp$ \textup{(}depending only on $d$ and $r$\textup{)}, then the rank is equal to the number of balanced orbits. \end{prop}

 This generalizes \cite[Theorem~2.2]{Legendre2} except that we have less control on how large $q$ should be to have equality.

-\begin{proof} We use the notations of the earlier parts of this chapter, in particular the Jacobi sums $J_o$.
+\begin{proof} We use the notations of the earlier parts of this chapter, in particular the Jacobi sums $J_o$ from \eqref{DdefJ} in Section \ref{s:L-calc}.
 By Theorem~\ref{thm:L}, the order of vanishing of $L(J/K,s)$ at $s=1$ is equal to the number of orbits $o\in O$ such that $J_o^2=q^{|o|}$.
 The proposition follows from the claim that $J_o$ is a root of unity times $q^{|o|/2}$ if and only if the orbit $o$ is balanced.
-Indeed, the number of $o$ such that $J_o^2=q^{|o|}$ is certainly at most the numer of $o$ where $J_o$ is a root of unity times $q^{|o|/2}$, and this gives the asserted inequality.
+Indeed, the number of $o$ such that $J_o^2=q^{|o|}$ is certainly at most the number of $o$ where $J_o$ is a root of unity times $q^{|o|/2}$, and this gives the asserted inequality.
 Moreover, if we replace $q$ with $q^n$, each $J_o$ is replaced with $J_o^n$, so if $q$ is a sufficiently large power of $p$, any $J_o$ that is a root of unity times $q^{|o|/2}$ satisfies $J_o^2=q^{|o|}$.
 Here ``sufficiently large'' is certainly bounded by the degree of the $L$-function as a polynomial in $T$, and this is a function only of $r$ and $d$.

-The claim (that $J_o$ is a root of unity times $q^{|o|/2}$ if and only if $o$ is balanced) is an easy consequence of Stickelberger's theorem.
-The argument is a slight generalization of that of \cite[Proposition~4.1]{Legendre2}, which is the special case $r=2$, so we omit the details. \end{proof}
+We finish by proving the claim that $J_o$ is a root of unity times $q^{|o|/2}$ if and only if $o$ is balanced.
+If $|o|$ is odd, then the orbit cannot be balanced and the proof below will show it is also impossible for $J_o$ to be a root of unity times $q^{|o|/2}$.
+For this reason, we focus on the case that $|o|$ is even.